Posted on 10 April 2024 By Michael Wood

 Jump Straight To –

-There is a common misconception amongst those who are not sufficiently trained or experienced in using a hoist who say they are too time consuming to use.
-In fact, by receiving the right training and information, using a hoist is actually far quicker and safer than trying to physically lift an individual.
+There is a common misconception among those who are not sufficiently trained or experienced in using a hoist who say they are too time-consuming to use.
+In fact, by receiving the right training and information, using a hoist is far quicker and safer than trying to physically lift an individual.

-The objective for using manual handling equipment is to ultimately reduce the risk of an injury to the lowest level possible.
-Have a look at our blog on ‘How to tell if someone needs hoisting’ for more information patient handling equipment and the difference they can make.
+The objective of using manual handling equipment is to ultimately reduce the risk of an injury to the lowest level possible.
+Have a look at our blog on ‘How to tell if someone needs hoisting’ for more information on patient handling equipment and the difference they can make.

 To help streamline this process, read our complete guide on how to choose the right hoist system for you.

-As the most common type of hoist system, overhead hoists are designed to provide a safe, quick way to transfer and move people around from room to room.
+As the most common type, overhead systems are designed to provide a safe, quick way to transfer and move people around from room to room.
 Running along permanently fixed tracks, Innova’s AirRise and Airglide360 ceiling lift systems don’t take up any floor space, as they are integrated into the ceiling.

 For care environments such as care homes and hospices, the most common type of layout for tracking is an H-frame system, sometimes called an X-Y system.
 This consists of three pieces rather than one single rail, involving two parallel fixed rails and one perpendicular moving traverse rail.
 By opting for this system, individuals and carers can carry out transfers between multiple locations, such as a bed to a chair or a bed to a wheelchair.